 - Hurricane season 🌀

-- The best time to visit Hawaii
+- The best time to visit Hawaiʻi

 - Sunny skies and cloud cover

-- Hilo: the Rainiest city in the USA
+- Hilo: the rainiest city in the USA

 The influence of Hawaiʻi’s location on its weather